TabbyML/tabby/website/blog/2024-02-05-running-tabby-as-a-language-server/index.md

     ```
     Follow the instructions displayed in the console.
 Once the installation is complete, the Tabby agent will start listening for requests on `StdIO`.
 If there are no error messages, you can assume that the Tabby Agent script is running correctly.
 You can stop it by pressing `Ctrl+C`.
     ![npx-run-tabby-agent](./npx-run-tabby-agent.gif)

+    Alternatively, you can install `tabby-agent` as a global package and run it by using the following command:
+    ```bash
+    # Install tabby-agent as a global package
+    npm install --global tabby-agent
+    # Run the agent as a language server
+    tabby-agent --lsp --stdio
+    # Press `Ctrl+C` to stop the agent
+    ```
 4. You can configure the agent's settings by editing the config file located at `~/.tabby-client/agent/config.toml`.
 If your Tabby server uses a different port or requires authentication, modify these settings accordingly:
     ```toml
     [server]